Keats/tera/docs/content/docs/templates.md

 Tera has many [built-in tests](./docs/templates.md#built-in-tests) that you can use.

-### Global functions
+### Functions
-Global functions are Rust code that return a `Result<Value>` from the given params.
+Functions are Rust code that return a `Result<Value>` from the given params.

-Quite often, global functions will need to capture some external variables, such as a `url_for` global function needing the list of URLs for example.
+Quite often, functions will need to capture some external variables, such as a `url_for` global function needing the list of URLs for example.
 To make that work, the type of `GlobalFn` is a boxed closure: `Box<Fn(HashMap<String, Value>) -> Result<Value> + Sync + Send>`.

-Here's an example on how to implement a very basic global function:
+Here's an example on how to implement a very basic function:

 ```rust
 fn make_url_for(urls: BTreeMap<String, String>) -> GlobalFn {